Mixing - Process, Functions & Application

 headroom

-headroom Denotes the distance between the loudest peak in the mix and the digital maximum of 0 dBFS.
-Recommended: -6 dBFS to avoid clipping and provide headroom during mastering.
+Headroom is the distance between the loudest peak in the mix and the digital maximum of 0 dBFS.
+A common recommendation is -6 dBFS to avoid clipping and leave room for mastering.

 Mixing vs. Mastering – the differences